Olympus E-PL9 vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-PL9 does not feature such a mic input.

-Both the E-PL9 and the RX10 IV are recent models that are part of the current product line-up.
-The RX10 IV replaced the earlier Sony RX10 III, while the E-PL9 followed on from the Olympus E-PL8.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL9 and the Sony RX10 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.